Chinese people in the New York metropolitan area: Movement within and outside the metropolitan area

-As many immigrant Chinese to New York City move up the socioeconomic ladder, many have moved to the suburbs for more living space as well as seeking particular school districts for their children.
-In this process, new Chinese enclaves and Chinatown commercial districts have emerged and are growing in these suburbs, particularly in Nassau County on Long Island and in some counties of New Jersey.
+As many immigrant Chinese in New York City move up the socioeconomic ladder, they relocate to the suburbs for more living space and to seek specific school districts for their children.
+As a result of this process, new Chinese enclaves and Chinatown commercial districts have emerged and are growing in these suburbs, particularly in Nassau County on Long Island and in some counties of New Jersey.
 Some Chinese New Yorkers are also migrating to Boston, Philadelphia, and eastern Connecticut.